christiantld/budgety-app/README.md

 # budgety-app
 This project was developed as part of The Complete JavaScript Course 2019 on udemy.
+It is a simple financial app which the  user can track their incomes, expenses and available budget.
 # What I Learned
 - ES5 syntax
 - To create constructors and use prototype property